dotnet/csharplang/proposals/extensions.md

 Should we instead extend support for type parameters in `typeof` in attributes (including runtime/reflection), and use a `Type` parameter in the attribute constructor?

+## Open issue: consider allowing ref structs as underlying types

+The static+this codegen strategy should work for ref structs and classic extension methods are allowed on ref structs.

 ## Summary
 [summary]: #summary